keithalewis/math/ross.md

 Transactions have a bid/ask spread that tends to increase with the size of the trade.

-Prices are not real numbers -- they are integral multiples of minimum trading increment, or tick size.
-Likewise for trading trading sizes.
-They are also bounded integral multiples -- at some point no more instruments are available for trading.
-This is an actual problem for some large hedge funds such as Citadel.
+Prices are not real numbers; they are integral multiples of minimum trading increment, or tick size.
+Likewise for trading sizes.
+Also, at some point no more instruments are available for trading.
+This is an actual problem for some large hedge funds.

 The definition of arbitrage as $A_0 > 0$ and $A_j\ge 0$ thereafter is insufficient.
 Traders and risk managers will consider ${\|A_0\| = \|-\Gamma_0\cdot X_0\| \le \|\Gamma_0\|\|X_0\|}$.
-The "arbitrage" will not be considered if the left-hand side gain is small compared the the right-hand side cost of setting up the initial hedge.
+The "arbitrage" will not be considered if the left-hand side gain is small compared the the right-hand side estimated cost of setting up the initial hedge.

 We completely ignore the entities involved in trading.
 Different counterparties may have to pay different prices or additional side fees for the same instrument depending on their credit worthiness.